2018 Bangladesh quota reform movement

-The 2018 Bangladesh quota reform movement was a students' movement demanding reforms in policies regarding recruitment in the Bangladesh government services.
-Bangladesh Sadharon Chhatra Odhikar Songrokkhon Parishad (Bangladesh General Students' Right Conservation Council) initiated movement initially began in Shahbag and on Dhaka University campus on 17 February 2018, and eventually spread country-wide by 8 April 2018.
+The 2018 Bangladesh quota reform movement was a student's movement demanding reforms in policies regarding recruitment in the Bangladesh government services.
+The movement was initiated by Bangladesh Chhatra Odhikar Parishad which began in Shahbag and on University of Dhaka campus on 17 February 2018, and eventually spread country-wide by 8 April 2018.
 The movement rapidly attained popularity among students of different universities and colleges forcing the government to announce changes.

 Causes and demands

 Under the existing Bangladesh government recruitment system, 56 percent of government job entry positions are reserved for specific "entitled" classes: 30 per cent for children/grandchildren of 1971 "freedom fighters," 10 per cent for women, 10 per cent is for districts based on population, 5 per cent for ethnic minorities, and 1 per cent for people with disabilities.
 Previous protests on the same issue were made in 2013 and 2008 but failed to bring change in government quota policy.

 In July 2018, protests and counter-violence erupted at various Bangladeshi universities, particularly the University of Rajshahi (RU), over the ‘quota reform movement,’ which sought to change the quota system.
 RU's vice-chancellor, Professor M. Abdus Sobhan, dismissed the quota-reform movement as an "anti-government movement with a motive to carry out sabotage."